 Salzburg has been inhabited since the Neolithic Age.
 According to historians, one of the first settlers were the Celts who had come to the area aroung the 5th century BC.
-The Austrian city has been continuously inhabited since then.
+Since then Salzburg has been continuously inhabited.

-Salzburg is the capital of the State of Salzburg.
-The city exhibits a unique architectural style due to the preserved Baroque buildings that survived the Second World War.
-However, other significant structures were largely destroyed but were later rebuilt.
+The city is the capital of the State of Salzburg.
+Due to the preserved Baroque buildings that survived the Second World War, the city exhibits a unique architectural style.
+Unfortunately, many significant structures were largely destroyed but were later rebuilt.

 Salzburg is the fourth-largest city in Austria and the capital of the federal state of Salzburg.
 The population of the city is around 150 887 (1 January 2016).

 Salzburg has a key role and position in the economy of Austria as the region is one of the most economically dynamic in the country.
 It also attracts many investors and is a centre of education - it has three universities and a significant part of the population is students in many educational levels.
 In 2017 Salzburg reached 46,100 Euro GDP per capita.